some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Server-Service-Instance-Entry shall include one Interface Identifier of the interface the service is offered on.
+The Server-Service-Instance-Entry shall include one Interface Identifier of the communication interface (e.g. Ethernet interface or virtual interface based on Ethernet VLANs) the service is offered on.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_10